domxjs/domx/README.md

 DOMX is an approach to building modern web applications using the DOM, browser, and patterns morso than relying on frameworks or libraries.
 See: **[domxjs.com](https://www.domxjs.com/)**

+> This repo close to a version [1.0 release](https://github.com/domxjs/domx/milestone/1).
+The last few items slated are a couple of Router enhancements and a demo app to show how the multiple packages work together.

 ## Packages

 | Package   | Status   | Latest | Description